OS: Android 11

 Google Pixel 5a review: Price and availability

-As with the Pixel 4a, the Pixel 5a’s biggest rival remains last year’s iPhone SE (2020), which starts at $399 but has half the storage of the Pixel 5a (64GB).
-The cheaper iPhone also makes do with a single camera versus two, and an LCD screen instead of an OLED panel.
+As with the Pixel 4a, the Pixel 5a’s biggest rival remains the iPhone SE, currently the iPhone SE 2022.
+It starts slightly cheaper at $429, and has a much more powerful chipset.
+However you do get half the basic storage of the Pixel 5a (64GB), a single rear camera versus two, and an LCD screen instead of an OLED panel.
+Read our Google Pixel 5a vs. iPhone SE 2022 comparison for more details on this.

 Google Pixel 5a review: Design